 Italian Noodle Casserole

-Italian noodle casserole is a healthier version of a classic comfort food recipe.
-It is one of the best gluten free casserole recipes that I have ever made!
+Italian noodle casserole is a healthier version of an old-fashioned baked Italian pasta recipe.
+You’re going to love this healthier update on an old school dish with creamy noodles, meaty sauce and bubbly cheese.
+Swap out the regular pasta for gluten free noodles and this Italian pasta bake recipe becomes is one of the best gluten free casserole recipes that I have ever made!

 My mother-in-law was a pretty busy woman when The Hubby was a kid.
 She had a husband in the Navy, so he was often away on a ship for six months at a time.
 The family usually lived wherever he was stationed, even when he was out at sea, so this often meant South Carolina or Florida, although sometimes she was back home in Pennsylvania.
 But this also meant a lot of moves.
 She had two sons that she was raising, and The Hubby and his brother are about the same number of years apart as my boys, so I know that in and of itself is enough to keep you busy pretty much all the time.